 You would need at least 2,640 sqft of corn to produce enough for your family and animals.
 We did not include corn in our final calculations, assuming instead that you’d prefer to buy bushels of corn feed (a bushel of corn is 56 pounds) for less than $5 each.

 You will need a backyard that is at least 89,050 Sq Ft this is about 2 acres.

-If our family of four was willing to buy flour instead of growing their own wheat, they’d only need about 1.5 acres to have a mixed diet of veggies, eggs, meat, and milk.
+If a family of four is willing to buy flour instead of growing their own wheat, they’d only need about 1.5 acres to have a mixed diet of veggies, eggs, meat, and milk.

 Self-sufficiency in your homestead requires dedication to maintain enough food supply for your family’s daily consumption, especially during this time of crisis and pandemic.
 With that said, the simplicity of subsistence farming also has its own ups and downs.

 However, if you have some understanding of basic farming and you’re willing to live a simple and quiet life and of course, grow your own food with some groceries and supermarkets running out of stock now, you might do well with it than what is expected.